cloudamqp/terraform-provider-cloudamqp/docs/resources/trust_store.md

 when `version` is incremented or `key_id` is changed.
 This design allows you to manage certificate rotation explicitly.

+-> **Note:** After the trust store has been added, a restart of RabbitMQ is required for the changes to take effect.

 Only available for dedicated subscription plans running ***RabbitMQ***.

 ## Example Usage